FilipemPereira/CS50_FilipePereira/CS50X_Problems/Lecture2-Arrays/readme.md

 ## List of Contents

-1. C
+1. Preprocessing
-2. Source Code
+2. Compiling
-3. Machine Code
+3. Assembling
-4. Compiler
+4. Linking
-5. Correctness
+5. Debugging
-6. Design
+6. Arrays
-7. Style
+7. Strings
-8. Visual Studio Code
+8. Command-Line Arguments
-9. Syntax Highlighting
+9. Cryptography.
-10. Escape Sequences
-11. Header Files
-12. Libraries
-13. Manual Pages
-14. Types
-15. Conditionals
-16. Variables
-17. Loops
-18. Linux
-19. Graphical User Interface (GUI) vs. Command-Line Interface (CLI)
-20. Constants
-21. Comments
-22. Pseudocode
-23. Operators
-24. Integer Overflow and Floating-Point Imprecision.

 ## Practice problems

-1. Debug
+1. Hours
-2. Half
+2. N0V0w3ls
-3. Prime
+3. Password

 ## Lab 1

-1. Population growth
+1. Scrabble

 ## Problem set 1

-1. Hello
+1. Readability
-2. Mario (less)
+2. Bulbs
-3. Mario (more)
+3. Caesar
-4. Cash
+4. Substitution
-5. Credit
+5. Wordle50

 To compile the C programs you can use the `gcc` compiler or `make` using the follow structure in your command line (note: it is for linux operative systems - e.g., Ubuntu):